Rome Anthem Snowboard Review And Buying Advice

 Rome’s Anthem seems to be everything you want from an all mountain freeride board.
 The board is light, well made, really fast, works with all bindings and it’s at a reasonable price.
 This isn’t for someone just getting started.
 This is definitely a board for expert riders.
 We would say that an advanced rider who wants to push themselves to become an expert rider will appreciate this board too.

-Approximate Weight– The Anthem is right there in the top end of light.
+Approximate Weight– The Anthem is right there at the top end of light.
 Not going to bother you on the chair.

 Edge Hold: The Rome Anthem will hold a pretty good edge.
 You can deal with hard pack and feel secure that your edge won’t give out but it starts to fail in ice.